Machtan/friendlytoml/README.md

 Anyhow, this is just something I made for my own sake, so it may or may not work.

 Use at your own risk :d (It shouldn't be able to mutate anything, though).

-\* _With multiline strings, the output shows the right line number and offset, but the wrong 'content'... sorry_

 # Usage